dyozie/pivotal-hd-docs/content/getting-started/pivotalhd-vm.md

 *	Download the VM (compressed) from: _LOCATION_
 * 	Uncompress using 7z: `7za x ~/VMWare/PIVHDSNE_102_VM.7z`
 *	7z can be obtained here: `http://www.7-zip.org/`
 *	Start the VM by double-clicking the .vmx file within the newly-created `PIVHDSNE_102_VM` directory
 *	Once the VM is booted, log in to the "gpadmin" user account using the password "password" (note: this is also the root password)
 *	Once logged in, you can start up the Firefox web browser to see the Command Center UI at `http://localhost:5000/` since Command Center is started automatically at boot time.
+*       We can login to the Command Center "gpadmin" as user and "gpadmin"
-*	Start Pivotal HD and HAWQ using the `~/Desktop/start_piv_hd.sh script`
+*	Start Pivotal HD and HAWQ using the `~/Desktop/start_piv_hd.sh` script
-*	Stop Pivotal HD and HAWQ using the `~/Desktop/stop_piv_hd.sh script`
+*	Stop Pivotal HD and HAWQ using the `~/Desktop/stop_piv_hd.sh` script

 ##Pivotal HD VM contents
 Pivotal HD VM is shipped with the following contents: